Olive-Njoroge/MyPortfolio/README.md

 ﻿# MyPortfolio
-This Portfolio basically covers whom I am with an about section that talks about what I do.
-There's also my education background and skill set.
+Welcome to my portfolio!
+This project showcases my skills, projects, and experience in web development.